-You can find out the latest results from technology development and demonstration research on the space station at the 2018 ISS Research and Development Conference (ISSRDC)—Monday, July 23 through Thursday, July 26 in San Francisco.
+You can find out the latest results from technology development and demonstration research on the space station at the annual ISS Research and Development Conference (ISSRDC).
 ISSRDC is the place to go to hear thought leaders and subject matter experts discuss the latest R&D taking place in low Earth orbit!

 Below are some examples of how the ISS can be used to advance technology development and demonstration:

 - Testing and demonstration of new remote sensing technologies, such as hyperspectral and thermal sensors, with a wide range of applications—from atmospheric science research to coastline and ecosystem imaging as well as oil, gas, and mineral exploration